rwoollett/cstoken-with-redis-subscription/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3002/api/graphql](http://localhost:3002/graphql) to view playground.

-## Setup RabbitMQ for dev if not using docker-compose
+## Setup Redis cache for dev if not using docker-compose
 ```
-docker pull rabbitmq:3
-docker run --hostname my-rabbit -p 5672:5672 rabbitmq:3
+docker run --rm --name test-redis -p 6379:6379 redis:6.2-alpine redis-server --loglevel warning --requirepass <your password here>
 ```

 ## Setup a Postgres for dev if not using docker-compose